DaniDipp/W20-WebTechProject-Backend/README.md

 #### Database
 Because I already had a [MariaDB](https://mariadb.org) database running on my server, I chose that over MySQL or PostgreSQL

+You can find the SQL dump of the database with example data [here](webtechproject.sql).

 ##### Products
 | Column        | Type           | Attributes                        |